Lilburn, Georgia

 Lilburn is a city in Gwinnett County, Georgia, United States.
 The population was 14,502 at the 2020 census.
 The estimated population was 12,810 in 2019.
 It is a part of the Atlanta metropolitan area.

+History

+The city of Lilburn was founded in 1890 by the Seaboard Air Line Railway.
+The area previously known as "McDaniel" was renamed "Lilburn" after the general superintendent of the railroad, Lilburn Trigg Myers of Virginia.
+The town was incorporated as Lilburn on July 27, 1910.